 Ahh, the rolling bra band.
 That would make a great touring band name, don’t you think?

 Ladies, some of our bra bands may tend to roll up on us in the back.
 I’m not talking about the band shifting.
 I am specifically talking about the bottom elastic portion rolling up on us.
 Sure we can attribute it to the way certain fabrics and bra components wear.
 Or the style.
-Or in what position on our body we choose to wear our bras.
 In reality, it's usually because of a combination of our body composition and body shape.
 I’m here to tell you both lean and curvy ladies alike experience this.

 “My band should not roll if my bra fits properly.”